Biden, Johnson strike convivial tone in 1st meeting - WTMJ

 After Brexit, a new arrangement was needed for the border between Northern Ireland, which is part of the United Kingdom, and Ireland, because the European Union requires certain goods to be inspected and others not to be admitted at all.
 Ahead of a June 30 deadline, ongoing negotiations over goods — including sausages — have been contentious and have attracted the attention of the White House.

-The two leaders also were expected to discuss climate change, the coronavirus pandemic, creating an infrastructure financing program for developing countries, Afghanistan and a refresher of the 80-year-old charter between the two nations, Sullivan said.
-There were also plans to launch a bilateral commission to research and defeat cancer.
-White House officials suggested that it not be read as another Cold War-era document but a pathway for an increasingly complex, interconnected globe.
+One-on-one talks between Biden and Johnson lasted about 10 minutes before advisers joined for a larger meeting that lasted about an hour, said White House press secretary Jen Psaki.
+The leaders were also expected to discuss climate change, the pandemic, creating an infrastructure financing program for developing countries and Afghanistan, and launch a bilateral commission to research and defeat cancer.

 But Trump’s presence was still likely to be felt on Thursday.
 Johnson and Trump, for a time, appeared to be kindred spirits, both riding a wave of populism that in 2016 delivered Brexit and upended the American political landscape.